Evidence for Intrinsic Galaxy Alignments in Ellipticity Autocorrelations out to $100 h^{-1}\textrm{Mpc}$ from SDSS Galaxies with DESI Imaging: Analysis

 To model the IA statistics, we consider the nonlinear alignment (NLA) model, which assumes a linear relation between the intrinsic ellipticity and underlying nonlinear tidal field, $\left(\frac{\nabla_i\nabla_j}{\nabla^{2}}\right)\delta_m(\bfx) $ \citep{Catelan:2001,Hirata:2004,Bridle:2007}, In Fourier space, the ellipticity projected along the line of sight ($z$-axis) is given by

-where $\delta_m$ is the nonlinear matter density field and $b_{K}$ is the redshift-dependent coefficient of the IA, which we refer to as the shape bias.
-Furthermore, the redshift-space shape field is multiplied by the damping function due to the Finger-of-God (FoG) effect.
-We then define E-/B-modes, $\gamma_{(E,B)}$, which are the rotation-invariant decomposition of the ellipticity field \citep{Crittenden:2002},
+where $\delta_m$ is the nonlinear matter density field and $b_{K}$ is the redshift-dependent coefficient of the IA, which we refer to as the shape bias.\footnote{The shape bias parameter is related to $\wt{C}_1$ in \cite{Okumura:2020} by $b_K=-\wt{C}_1$.} Furthermore, the redshift-space shape field is multiplied by the damping function due to the Finger-of-God (FoG) effect.
+We then define $E$-/$B$-modes, $\gamma_{(E,B)}$, which are the rotation-invariant decomposition of the ellipticity field \citep{Crittenden:2002},

 where $\phi_k$ is the azimuthal angle of the wavevector projected on the celestial sphere.
 Adopting the NLA model, the autopower spectrum of the $E$-mode in redshift space is given by \citep{Okumura:2024},